When You're Unsure - and Each of you Wants Something Different

 -

-No pressure to fix or end – The goal isn’t to solve marital problems but to determine if they can be solved.
+You want no pressure to fix or end – The goal isn’t to solve marital problems but to determine if they can be solved.

 -